gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 deciding what functionality they need to run.

 ### `Checkpointing`
-The `CheckpointHelper` is responsible to write checkpoints.
-In the longer term, it will also be responsible to read checkpoints, but this is not yet implemented.
+The `CheckpointHelper` is responsible to write checkpoints, and to offer its clients access to the data read from checkpoint.

 Writing checkpoints is done just before neighbor-searching (NS) steps, or before the last step.
 Checkpointing occurs periodically (by default,